Gulf of Maine Council Annual Awards

-The Gulf of Maine Council on the Marine Environment has over the years recognized efforts by individuals, groups or organizations that seek to protect, enhance and restore the ecosystem of the Gulf of Maine region and safeguard and improve the wellbeing of the communities that depend on its resources.
+The Gulf of Maine Council on the Marine Environment recognizes efforts by individuals, groups or organizations that seek to protect, enhance and restore the ecosystem of the Gulf of Maine region and safeguard and improve the wellbeing of the communities that depend on its resources.
 The Council has established awards to bestow on individuals and organizations for their exemplary work as stewards of the ocean.
 Each year the Council accepts nominations for the awards which include: Visionary awards, the Sustainable Community awards, the Industry award, the Art Longard award, and the Susan Snow-Cotter award.
+The Council is currently accepting nominations for its 2020 Awards which will be presented at a special reception in Portland, Maine during early June 2020.
+Please use the nomination forms are provided on this site for each award category.

 Gulf of Maine Visionary Awards